Do you want to detect AdBlock users in WordPress and show them targeted messages?

 1. Detect and Target AdBlock Users with OptinMonster

-OptinMonster comes with a built-in feature that allows you to show optin campaigns to users with ad blocking software installed on their devices.
+OptinMonster comes with a built-in ad blocking detector which allows you to show targeted campaigns to users with ad-blocking software installed on their devices.
 This includes popular software like AdBlock, AdBlock Plus, and uBlock Origin.

 First you will need to sign up for an OptinMonster account.
-You’ll need at least their Pro plan to access the AdBlock targeting.
+You’ll need at least their Growth plan to access the AdBlock targeting.

 This plugin acts as a connector between your website and OptinMonster.

 Upon activation, you need to click on the OptinMonster icon in your WordPress admin bar.
-You’ll be asked to enter your API key.
-You can find this information from your account on the OptinMonster website.
+You’ll be asked to connect your OptinMonster account authorizing your website or entering an API key.

-After entering your license key, click on the ‘Create new campaign’ button at the top.
+After authorizing OptinMonster, click on the ‘Create new campaign’ button at the top.